Autumn veggie garden

 Big butternut

-Nothing demonstrates the power of humus than a butternut plant, self sown, growing in a compost heap.
+Nothing demonstrates the power of humus better than a butternut plant, self sown, growing in a compost heap.
 Unlike pumpkins, big is better; this 17 inch beauty will feed our family of four adults and three children for a week.
 And it's still growing; soon we'll be having roasted butternut squash recipe in abundance.

 Also in the autumn veggie garden I love this huge mixed butternut and sweet potato patch.
 The form such a good ground cover that no weed dares compete, making it easy on the gardeners.